Enthalpiex/Hugoblog/content/post/What Makes Action Hard/index.md

 ---
-title: What makes action hard?
+title: What Makes Action Hard?
 author: Entropiex
 description: What stops you to go further?
 Event, capability or risk?
 date: 2024-11-18